roman-milk/roman-milk.github.io/forgetful-maid.md

+===

- ****** Forgetful Maid ****** byStoryTeller07© One violent thrust of her hips was all she managed before every muscle quaked in a racking judder.
+One violent thrust of her hips was all she managed before every muscle quaked in a racking judder.
 Her legs lifted high and wide to capture all of him then wrapped them around his waist pulling tight to keep it penetrating deep as possible.

  She was completely dependent upon his thrusts for she couldn't move.
 He pushed home one final thrust before spurting into her.
 Another orgasm spread from her clenched belly following heated nerves to curl her toes and hands clenched tight.